Principal Lecturer in Ecology & Environmental Management/Course Leader for BSc Environmental Science

 Institute of Science & the Environment

-Dr Duncan Westbury joined University of Worcester in April 2011 with a strong background in applying ecological principles to habitat creation and management.
-He has extensive research experience on the management of agro-ecosystems to support biodiversity whilst simultaneously supporting ecosystem services within the farmed landscape.
+Dr Duncan Westbury joined the University of Worcester in 2011 after nearly 10 years of post-doctoral research and lecturing at the University of Reading.
+He has gained a very strong background in applying ecological principles to habitat creation and management, with specific research experience on the management of agro-ecosystems to support biodiversity whilst simultaneously supporting ecosystem services within agricultural landscapes.

 Key projects have included: